shuwang127/SRCNN_Cpp/README.md

     - LLVM or CLANG of macOS, suporting universal binary build.

 ### License
-Follows original SRCNN_Cpp, and it is released under the GPL v2 License (refer to the LICENSE file for details).
+The repo is released under the GPL v2 License (refer to the LICENSE file for details).

 ### Example
 - Origin: